 Career placement and advancement opportunities for advisors can vary greatly.
 Some financial advisors are self-employed, operating their own firms or working as personal consultants.
 Others work at brokerage firms or banks, where they earn a salary and may receive performance bonuses.

 Besides certification, many advisors advance their careers by specializing in certain financial areas, such as real estate, securities, estate planning and insurance.
 Those who do specialize tend to earn more than advisors who offer general services.
-According to the U.S. Bureau of Labor Statistics (BLS), the overall average salary for personal financial advisors in 2013 was $99,920.
-Advisors who specialized in securities and commodities contracts earned a mean annual salary of $104,900, while advisors who worked in the accounting, tax preparation, bookkeeping and payroll services industry averaged $90,460 a year (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the overall median salary for personal financial advisors in 2015 was $89,160.
+Advisors who specialized in securities and commodity contracts intermediation and brokerage earned a mean annual salary of $130,670, while advisors who worked in other financial investment activities had a mean annual wage of $125,580 a year.

 Depending on state requirements, some financial advisors may be required to obtain some form of licensure.
 Advisers who buy or sell various commodities such as stocks, bonds and securities on the behalf of their clients may also need licenses.
 Those that sell insurance are usually required to obtain licensing or register with their state of residence.